ArnaudJunior/task_management/README.md

 1. `cd my-project`
 1. `flutter pub get` to install dependencies
 1. `flutter run` to open the app in your emulator
-Make sure the backend server is already run
+1. Make sure the backend server is already run

 ## Questions

-If you have any issues or questions, reach out to us on [my site](https://www.wolle-jr.com/)
+If you have any issues or questions, reach out to me on [my site](https://www.wolle-jr.com/)